SkylineCommunications/dataminer-docs/connector-help/connector_help/Orbitracs_OPM_ACU.md

 # Orbitracs OPM ACU

-The Orbitracs OPM ACU driver facilitates the operation and monitoring of tracking systems.
+The Orbitracs OPM ACU connector facilitates the operation and monitoring of tracking systems.

 ## About